The resumption of sports competitions after COVID-19 lockdown: The case of the Spanish football league: Conclusions

 \end{itemize}

 We must also note that applying all the measures suggested by the model involves a cost.
-On the one hand, reducing the time between matches can be a problem for players from a physical point of view.
-The physical recovery time after a match would be reduced and the risk of injury would increase.
+On the one hand, reducing the time between matches can be very physically demanding.
+The recovery time after a match would be reduced and the risk of injury would increase.
 To reduce this risk, teams should increase player rotations.
 Regarding the tests, football clubs should provide the necessary support and means to carry out such a high number of tests in such a short time.
-Without an efficient policy in this regard, the risk of reinfection in competition would skyrocket.
+Without an adequate policy in this regard, the risk of reinfection in a competition would skyrocket.
 Players will also pay a personal cost to control the eventual spreading of coronavirus.
-Minimizing their contacts with other individuals would mean limiting their travels, public events and, in general, reducing interactions with people outside the family environment.
-In fact, maintaining them in a confinement during the rest of the season would be obviously the optimum situation.
+Minimising their contacts with other individuals would mean limiting their travels, public events and, in general, reducing interactions with people outside the family environment.
+In fact, maintaining them in confinement during the rest of the season would be obviously the optimum situation.

 Finally, although the results shown here are focused on the resumption of the men's Spanish national league, the conclusions are equally valid for the women's competition.
-Furthermore, the model could be adapted to any competition in which matches involves some physical contact between players, such as basketball, handball or rugby.
+Furthermore, the model could be adapted to any competition in which matches involve some physical contact between players, such as basketball, handball or rugby.